tokyoapp/tokyo/README.md

 Tokyo does not care about where your photos are stored, accessing them should be easy and fast.
 They can be on your local machine or on a NAS, escaping from the Cloud-only solutions, without leaving its benefits behind.
 Tokyo will still sync all your edits and presets between devices.

-Tokyo tykes you from accessing your photos to editing them, to exporting them, all in one place, from any device.
+Tokyo takes you from accessing your photos to editing them, to exporting them, all in one place, from any device.

 ## Architecture